1 Day in Charleston SC | What to See in 24 Hours

 Rainbow Row refers to the captivating row of thirteen pastel-colored homes located on East Bay Street, just along the waterfront.
-These historic homes were first constructed around 1740 and were used by merchants who run their business on the ground floor and lived on the top floor.
+These historic homes were first constructed around 1740 and were used by merchants who run their businesses on the ground floor and lived on the top floor.

 After the Civil War, Dorothy Porcher Legge and her husband purchased a section of the houses and started the process of renovating them.
 These homes will brighten your day!

 After checking out the homes on Rainbow Row, make your way to The Battery, a fortified seawall at the southernmost tip of the Charleston peninsula.
-We enjoyed this beautiful promenade that is well known for its antebellum homes!
+We enjoyed this beautiful promenade that is well-known for its antebellum homes!

 Charleston City Market

 Spend a couple of hours exploring the Charleston City Market, pick up a regional souvenir, and soak up the local culture.
 Spanning four blocks, the historic market was established in the 1790s and is one of the oldest public markets in the country.
 The most popular arts and crafts available at this market include sweetgrass baskets, a true Charleston treasure.

 An interactive map of how to spend one day in Charleston SC

 If you would like to try traditional Southern cuisine, then you will enjoy this restaurant located inside a beautiful Victorian townhouse tucked away on charming Queen Street.
 When visiting Charleston, biscuits are a must!
 Their homemade biscuits are fantastic, and one early morning I walked over to pick up half a dozen for my husband and me!